pete-machine/torchbricks/README.md

 Finally, the dictionary of bricks is passed to a `BrickCollection`.

-Below we visualize how the brick collection connects the different bricks together.
+Below we visualize how the brick collection connects bricks together.

 ```mermaid